 - remove the existing floorboards, insulate and relay the floorboards

-- insulate from under the floor by using the crawl space underneath (to crawl).
+- insulate from under the floor using the crawl space underneath.

 Removing existing floorboards can be very hard work and risks damaging the boards themselves.
 If the floorboards are tongue and groove then they will have to be removed in order and if they are well nailed down this can be a specialist task.
 Alternatively you can saw between each floorboard to cut through the tongue and groove before levering them up.
 Where the boards run the width of the room you may have to either cut the boards in half or remove the skirting to allow the boards to be lifted.
 If the existing floor covering is attractive then you may not wish to risk damaging it.
 Where lino or luxury vinyl like Amtico is installed then lifting the floor is not normally an option.
-See Insulating A Suspended Timber Floor From Above Floor.
 In my opinion you are best insulating by removing the floorboards when:

 - the room is going to be refurbished anyway and